The Leeds Parks Challenge is the first-ever MyMyelitis fundraiser!

-Leeds Hospitals Charity play a significant role in supporting this by helping to fund lifesaving equipment, research fellowships and improvements to the patient environment.
+Leeds Hospitals Charity plays a significant role in supporting this by helping to fund lifesaving equipment, research fellowships, and improvements to the patient environment.

-Each year they provide £5m in additional funding to Leeds Teaching Hospitals so that they can continue to deliver excellent care to those who need it.
+Each year they provide £5m in additional funding to Leeds Teaching Hospitals to continue delivering excellent care to those who need it.